ClusterCockpit/cc-backend/README.md

 - `internal/` contains library source code that is not intended to be used by others.
 - `pkg/` contains go packages that can also be used by other projects.
 - `test/` Test apps and test data.
 - `tools/` contains supporting tools for cc-backend.
-At the moment this is a small application to generate a compatible JWT keypair.
+At the moment this is a small application to generate a compatible JWT keypair includin a README about JWT setup in ClusterCockpit.
 - `web/` Server side templates and frontend related files:
    - `templates` Serverside go templates
    - `frontend` Svelte components and static assets for frontend UI